chris17453/downdetector_feed/README.md

 # downdetector_feed
 a simple python demo script which parses the downdetector website for json data for use in reporting

+### note
+This was a 3 hour demo project.
+Nothing deep.
+Evaluate as such

 ## usage
 ```bash